There is perhaps no more noble profession than teaching.

 There are lots of great alternative teacher certification programs.
 They do however differ not only in what they offer but what states the certification might be valid in.
 So be sure to do your research to assess what program is best for your own situation.
 If in doubt, email the board of education in your home state or the state you’d like to teach in, or even the schools themselves, they will no doubt have academic advisors who will tell you what the best route to teacher certification might be given your particular set of circumstances.
 That being said, here are some of our favourites.

-An AAQEP-recognized program provided by an exclusive recruitment partner of the Hawai’i State Department of Education gives prospective teachers the career preparation and pathway they need, in a flexible and affordable delivery.
+An AAQEP-accredited program approved by the Hawai’i State Department of Education gives prospective teachers the career preparation and pathway they need, in a flexible and affordable delivery.

 Founded in 2003, iteachTexas was the first fully-online teacher certification program in Texas.
 It offers a flexible payment plan and is nationally accredited by the National Council for Accreditation of Teacher Education (NCATE).